anabellafalk/cs3110-final-pet-simulator/README.md

 For my final project for the course CS 3110 at Cornell University my group created a pet simulator using OCaml.
 See pet_simulator.yaml file for more information about the project.

-Project Members:

-Bella Falkenberg

-Ena Kovac

-Claire McHugh

-Megan Cowart
+Project Members: Anabella Falkenberg, Ena Kovac, Claire McHugh, Megan Cowart